node

 int

-Gets the reservation ID on the FABRIC node.
+Gets the requested number of cores on the FABRIC node.

 Returns: